matt-dong-123/dotfiles/README.md

 1. Go to the LeaderKey settings and go to the "Advanced" tab
 2. Set the config directory to your ~/.config/leaderkey directory
-3. Go back to "General" and set the shortcut to be "shift-command-space"
+3. Go back to "General" and set the shortcut to be "f13" by tapping the right command key

-> **NOTE**
->
-> Don't actually use this shortcut!
-Tap the right command key instead.

 </details>